 - The fastest train service between Bangkok and Nakhon Si Thammarat is Train #85 which is scheduled to complete the journey in 16 hours 35 minutes.

 - The slowest service is Train #173 which is scheduled to arrive in Nakhon Si Thammarat 17 hours 15 minutes after departing from Bangkok.

 - Sleeper berths are available on all direct train services to from Bangkok to Nakhon Si Thammarat.

 Tickets to Nakhon Si Thammarat

 Use the Search Box below to find your tickets from Bangkok to Nakhon Si Thammarat.
 Simply enter your travel dates and click to Find Tickets.
 See below for information about the cost of booking train tickets online in Thailand.

 All seats types are available on this journey.
-You cannot book 3rd Class train tickets from Bangkok to Nakhon Si Thammarat online but you can book 1st and 2nd Class Air-Conditioned Sleeper Seats online as well cheaper 2nd Class Fan Sleeper Seats and 2nd Fan Sleepers on Train #173.
+You can now book all seats for train services from Bangkok to Nakhon Si Thammarat online including 1st and 2nd Class A/C Sleeper berths which are the most popular seats type on this journey through the hot and humid Southern Region of Thailand.
 For best seats it well worth booking in advance.